pennedav/mediacore-moodle/README.md

 A set of [Moodle](http://moodle.org) plugins that integrate with [MediaCore](http://mediacore.com).

-Designed to work with Moodle 2.3 and 2.4+
+Designed to work with Moodle 2.4

 Overview
 ===